acend/terraform-training/content/en/docs/02/03/_index.md

 }
 ```

-Now AKS is allowed to
+Now AKS is allowed to:

 * "pull" images from our container registry.
 * write logs into the log workspace